Select Page

 Instructions:

-Create a folder on your desktop (or wherever you keep your homework files) called lastName_site (your last actual name, not literally “lastname”.
+Create a folder on your desktop (or wherever you keep your homework files) called lastName_site (your actual last name, not literally “lastname”.
 Come on guys!)

 Inside the folder you just made, create two more folders.
 Name them css, and js